 Last year's drought drove up grain prices in the Corn Belt and plains, causing major losses for California's dairy industry and increasing demand for river and stream water for irrigation.
 This reduced hydroelectric output, forcing natural gas to pick up the slack and costing Californians more than $1 billion.

 But consumers can profoundly reduce water consumption through their food choices.
 Recent research from the Barilla Center for Food and Nutrition shows that a healthy diet and environmentally sustainable diet go hand in hand.
+Here are four steps to save water in the Bay Area:

 Big Ag is less challenged by drought or price fluctuations than small and medium-scale farms, but changing support services could help even things out and improve food and water security.